AIOS Command - Ticket Stream

 Knowledge consistency gap.
 Training need visible only at scale.

-From Ticket Queue to Business Intelligence
+From Ticket Queue to Shadow Notes

 Three steps.
 No workflow changes.
 No integration risk.
+48 hours to first output.

 1